openstack/charm-guide/doc/source/getting-started/deploy.rst

 command to monitor progress.

 Vault requires manual intervention in order to become functional.
-Complete the three post-deployment steps described in the `vault charm README`_ when the vault application shows a Workload status of ``Vault needs to be initialized`` (initialisation, unsealing, authorisation).
+Complete the three post-deployment steps (initialisation, unsealing, authorisation) described in the `vault charm README`_ when the vault application shows a workload status of: ``Vault needs to be initialized`` .

 A CA certificate will then need to be supplied to Vault so it can issue TLS certificates to the various cloud services.
 The easiest approach is to have